 Microsoft has explained that it will provide updates in two distinct methods for its two distinct types of clients.

 Coming back to Home users and Professional users, there is not even the option to delay the updates.
 They will be downloaded as soon as they are available.
-Availability of Windows Updates for normal users means that the updates have already been tested by Windows Insiders.
-If you are a Windows Insider, running Windows 10 Home or Pro, you will be in first priority to receive updates.
-After few days of you testing the updates and if it doesn’t pose any problems, it will be released to the normal ring of users.
+The availability of Windows Updates for normal users means that the updates have already been tested by Windows Insiders.
+If you are a Windows Insider, running Windows 10 Home or Pro, you will be in priority to receive updates.
+After a few days of you testing the updates and if it doesn’t pose any problems, it will be released to the normal ring of users.